pangtodd/marios_marketplace/README.md

 ## Description:
-Using Ruby on Rails and Postgres, this application allows a Mario's Market to manage products and maintain reviews of products.
-Both products and reviews are able to be created, read, updated, and deleted, demonstrating full CRUD capabilities.
+Using Ruby on Rails and Postgres, this application allows a Mario's Market admin or customer to sign in and manage products and maintain reviews of products.
+Admins posess full CRUD capabilities for both products and reviews; signed in users can create reviews; all visitors (admins, signed-in users, or visitors not signed in) can view products and reviews.
 In designing this application, the following user stories were addressed:

-* Admin users/store employees should be able to add, update and delete new products.
+* All users, logged in or not, should be able to see all products and reviews,
-* All users (employees and customers) should be able to click an individual product to see its detail page.
+* All userss should be able to click an individual product to see its detail page.
+* Users should be able to create an account and become verified/signed in users.
-* All users should be able to add a review to a product.
+* Signed in users should be able to add a review to a product.
+(A product can have many comments.)
+This is the only CRUD functionality a verfied user can have.
-* Admin users/store employees should be able to edit and delete reviews (at this point, assuming all users are employees)
+* Admins/store employees should be able to edit and delete reviews
+* Admins should be able to log in and log out of the application.
+* Admins should be able to add, update and delete products.
+* Admins should be able to add reviews.
+* Admins should have key permissions; other users don't have access to CRUD functionality (aside from creating a review).

 ## Setup/Installation Requirements